mikeghen/proof-of-workout/README.md

-# Saverava White Paper
+# Run Money White Paper

 ## Introduction

-Saverava is a savings game you play with your running buddies.
+Run Money is a savings game you play with your running buddies.
 It merges [Strava](https://www.strava.com/) running [clubs](https://business.strava.com/blog/strava-clubs-vs-traditional-social-media) with web3 wallets for a unique "run-to-earn" experience that encourages saving money and being active.
 Runners join clubs, stake USDC, and track their activity via the Strava application on their phone.
 Clubs have requirements for activity.
 If a runner doesn't meet the club's requirements, they can be slashed by other members.
 They will lose their USDC stake and it is redistributed to compliant members.
 At the end of the club duration, successful runners can reclaim their stake along with interest and additional rewards, promoting commitment and discipline.

 ## How It Works

-1. **Join a Club**: Runners join a running club through the Saverava application.
+1. **Join a Club**: Runners join a running club through the Run Money application.
 2. **Club Requirements**: Each club has specific requirements that members must meet, including:
    - Number of miles to run
    - Frequency of runs (e.g., weekly)